The best hotels in Banff

 The catch: every time you drive into Banff National Park from Canmore you'll pay the park entry fee unless you have the annual pass.
 It adds up.
 Canmore works best if you have a car, you're staying 4+ nights, and you want to split time between Banff and Kananaskis Country.
 For a 2-night trip focused on Banff, just stay in Town Centre.

-Banff's best neighborhoods
+Banff's best hotel regions

 Town Centre is where most people want to be, and for good reason.
 But Tunnel Mountain gives you the quiet, the trees, and often the better price. don't overlook it.